Overtime Pay & Unpaid Wages: How to Know

 Have you been cheated of your overtime pay in NC?
 Your employer may expect you to just cut your losses and stay silent.
 Others before you have.
 But that’s your money.
 And you should fight for it – before times runs out.

 We can fight for you if you’re owed unpaid wages in NC.
-Our employment law division is led by attorney Noël Harlow, who has spent her career helping victims of abuse fight back.
+Our employment law division help victims of abuse fight back.
 Our team can help you restore the balance of power with your employer.

 The clock is ticking on figuring out just how you might have been shorted, seeking evidence to support your claim, and bringing your claim before your window closes.
 For a free case evaluation, call 1-866-900-7078.Text Us